The Road goes ever on: part one

 In short, Tolkien's ambiguous remarks about allegory arose from his justifiable concern that he didn't want his story to be seen as an allegory for topical events and persons.
 He wanted his 'inner message' to be universal and timeless.
 And so it is, for those who are able to read between the lines of his narrative, as we shall see later.
 We are surprised that, to the best of our knowledge, this simple explanation for the clear presence of the many allegorical elements in The Lord of the Rings which the author (apparently) denied has not occurred to the readers or critics who have hotly debated this point over the years and still argue about it today.
 As our regular readers will know from our many articles on symbolism, allegory does not consist, as many imagine, in deliberately foisting only one possible interpretation upon the reader.
 On the contrary, the whole point and aim of allegorical compositions is to enshrine a whole body of meaning in a phrase, a symbol, myth or legend for the reader to freely discover in the light of his or her higher reason.
-Moreover, if an allegory be worthy of the name, whether it is a Biblical parable, a fairy-story or a vast mythic tale like The Lord of the Rings, it must tell a complete story in its own right which both engages the mind and moves the heart, regardless of any hidden meaning.
+Moreover, if an allegory be worthy of the name, whether it is a Biblical parable, a fairy-tale or a vast mythic tale like The Lord of the Rings, it must tell a complete story in its own right which both engages the mind and moves the heart, regardless of any hidden meaning.
 If it did not it would quickly sink into oblivion and be forgotten.
 This is not a fate that is ever likely to befall The Lord of the Rings as we saw in our introduction.